wilfriedbako/Cloud-project-aegis-/README.md

 # 🛡️ Project Aegis – The Immutable Audit Vault

-## 📌 Overview
+##  Overview

-Project Aegis is a cloud-native file integrity monitoring system designed to ensure authenticity, traceability, and security of uploaded files.
+Project Aegis is a cloud native file integrity monitoring system designed to ensure authenticity, traceability, and security of uploaded files.

-It automatically generates a SHA-256 fingerprint for every file stored in Amazon S3 and maintains a tamper-proof audit trail in DynamoDB.
-If a file is modified while keeping the same name, the system detects the change and triggers a real-time alert using Amazon SNS.
+It automatically generates a SHA-256 fingerprint for every file stored in Amazon S3 and maintains a tamper proof audit trail in DynamoDB.
+If a file is modified while keeping the same name, the system detects the change and triggers a real time alert using Amazon SNS.

-This project simulates high-stakes environments such as legal, medical, and forensic systems where data integrity is critical.
+This project simulates high stakes environments such as legal, medical, and forensic systems where data integrity is critical.

+ Serverless AWS security system that detects file tampering in real time using SHA-256 hashing, DynamoDB audit logs, and SNS alerts.
 ---

-## 🏗️ Architecture
+##  Architecture

 ![Diagram](screenshotsarchitecture-diagram.png)

 ---
+##  Architecture Highlights

+- Event driven serverless pipeline
+- Real time file integrity monitoring using SHA-256
+- Scalable audit logging with DynamoDB
+- Decoupled alerting using SNS
+- Secure IAM least privilege design

-## ⚙️ Technical Stack
+##  Technical Stack

 - Amazon S3 – Object storage with event triggers
 - AWS Lambda (Python) – Serverless compute for hashing and logic